stjosephcontent/docker-swarm-mode-vagrant/README.md

 It will automatically create a swarm cluster of Docker, and the first node will be the manager and others will be worker.

+It also fetches docker-compose, and is suitable for eperimenting with how docker stacks and swarms work together.

 # Usage